shivannis/xandr-docs-public/xandr-docs/articles/monetize/export-conversion-pixels.md

 > [!IMPORTANT]
 > You can select this option on its own, or in conjunction with the **Use codes** option above.
 > [!NOTE]
-> If you have selected this option you will not be able to select the **Add user to segments** or **Remove user from segments** options, or the Include a redirect URL parameter.
+> If you have selected this option you will not be able to select the **Add user to segments** or **Remove user from segments** options, or the **Include a redirect URL** parameter.
 For more information on server-side conversion pixels, see [Server-Side Conversion Pixels](server-side-conversion-pixels.md).

 - Select **Add user to segments on call** to generate a pixel that will add the user to segments once they have converted.
 After selecting this option, click **Add** near the desired segments to move them from the Available Segments area to the Targeted Segments area.
 For more information, see "Segment Users Once They Have Converted" under [Conversion Pixels Advanced](conversion-pixels-advanced.md).

 - Select **Remove user from segments on call** to generate a pixel that will remove the user from segments once they have converted.
 After selecting this option, click
   Add near the desired segments to move them from the Available Segments area to the Targeted Segments area.
 For more information, see "Segment Users Once They Have Converted" under [Conversion Pixels Advanced](conversion-pixels-advanced.md).

 - Select any or all of the pixel parameters to add dynamic revenue, ID or SKU, or a redirect URL to the pixel tag.
-For more information, see the "Order ID/SKU", "Dynamic Revenue Values", and "Redirect URL" under [Conversion Pixels](conversion-pixels-advanced.md).
+For more information, see the "Order ID/SKU", "Dynamic Revenue Values", and "Redirect URL" under [Conversion Pixels Advanced](conversion-pixels-advanced.md).

 ## Step 5.
 Generate the tags